I live in Chicago. Why should I visit Madison? Great question. We're so glad you asked.

 • Regent Street: This stretch connects downtown with Camp Randall Stadium and is dotted with businesses honoring the neighborhood's Italian and Jewish history as well as Badger sports bars and campus haunts.

-• Monroe Street: The Monroe Street corridor begins on the other side of Camp Randall and continues west, skating alongside the Henry Vilas Zoo and Lake Wingra.
-It's a great street for those looking to do some local shopping.
+• Monroe Street: The Monroe Street corridor begins on the other side of Camp Randall and continues west, with neighborhood access to the Henry Vilas Zoo and Lake Wingra.
+It's a great street for those looking to do some local shopping and dining.

 • Willy Street: Known to locals as "Willy Street," Williamson Street has been a neighborhood haven for artists since the 1970s and continues to be a hub for local businesses and creativity.

-• Atwood Avenue: The city's east side is known for its colorful and eccentric energy, which is evident on Atwood Avenue, home to many local dining spots, a theatre and vintage stores.
+• Atwood Avenue: The city's east side is known for its colorful and eccentric energy, which is evident on Atwood Avenue, home to many local dining spots, a theatre and vintage shops.

 Back to top.